CBravoR/AdvancedAnalyticsLabs/README.md

 ## Deep Learning

-11. [Introduction to Keras and Shallow ANN](notebooks/python/Lab_8_Keras_and_Shallow_Neural_Networks.ipynb): Gentle introduction to Keras and Tensorflow.
-Updated to Tensorflow 2.0.
+11. [Introduction to Keras, Pytorch, and Shallow ANN](notebooks/python/Lab_8_Keras_and_Shallow_Neural_Networks.ipynb): Gentle introduction to Keras and Pytorch.

-12. [Embeddings](notebooks/python/Lab_8_Embeddings.ipynb): How to calculate embedding layers, and how to use pre-trained embeddings.
-Currently uses Facebook's [fasttext library](https://fasttext.cc/).
-Updated to Tensorflow 2.0.

-13. [1D CNN and Keras' Model API](notebooks/python/Lab_9_ConvNets_for_Text_Analytics.ipynb): Intro to CNN, and how to use Keras' Model API.
-Also contains an implementation of [Kim et al. (2014)](https://arxiv.org/abs/1408.5882) CNN for text analytics.
-Updated to Tensorflow 2.0.

-14. [2D CNN and Gradient Backtracing](notebooks/python/Lab_2D_Convolutions.ipynb): 2D Convolutions for image classification.
-Use of pre-trained models (VGG16), and gradient backtracing to visualize what is being used to discriminate.
+12. [2D CNN and Gradient Backtracing](notebooks/python/Lab_2D_Convolutions.ipynb): 2D Convolutions for image classification.
+Use of pre-trained models (VGG16), and gradient backtracing to visualize what is being used to discriminate in Pytorch.

-15. [Multimodal learning (a)](notebooks/python/Multimodal_Learning_House_Prices.ipynb): Regression example using ResNet50v2 and the Keras' Model API.
+13. [Multimodal learning (a)](notebooks/python/Multimodal_Learning_House_Prices.ipynb): Regression example using ResNet50v2 and the Keras' Model API.
 Current multimodal example I use in my lectures combining categorical data and image data.

-16. [Multimodal Learning (b)](notebooks/python/Airlines.ipynb): Example shown at the 2019 [Machine Learning Bootcamp](http://www.fields.utoronto.ca/activities/19-20/bootcamp_ML_F) at the University of Toronto.
-Mixed content from all other labs applied to sentiment analysis.
-Shows how to use categorical embeddings, text embeddings, and traditional structured data to improve evaluations.

 ## Other labs

-17. [SQL Refresher](notebooks/python/Lab_11_SQL_Connections.ipynb): Refresher on SQL, how to access it from Python, and a very light introduction to [SQLAlchemy](https://www.sqlalchemy.org/).
+14. [SQL Refresher](notebooks/python/Lab_11_SQL_Connections.ipynb): Refresher on SQL, how to access it from Python, and a very light introduction to [SQLAlchemy](https://www.sqlalchemy.org/).

-18. [Primer on Visualization](notebooks/python/Lab_12_Visualization_Primer.ipynb): A few plots using pyplot, seaborn and plotly.
+15. [Primer on Visualization](notebooks/python/Lab_12_Visualization_Primer.ipynb): A few plots using pyplot, seaborn and plotly.
 Very introductory primer.

-19. [Explainability and Confounding](Lab_11_SHAP.ipynb): How to use the Shap package to explain XGB models and a couple of confounding factors examples.
+16. [Explainability and Confounding](Lab_11_SHAP.ipynb): How to use the Shap package to explain XGB models and a couple of confounding factors examples.
 Taught as part of the DS3000 - Intro to Machine Learning course at Western.

 These labs are available under the GPL v3, feel free to use them as you wish.
 I'll be grateful if you can point to the Github, as I'll keep these updated in subsequent iterations of the modules where I teach this.
 As always, these notebooks are provided with no guarantees.